Complex semisimple quantum groups and representation theory: Quantized universal enveloping algebras

-Let us record the following basic fact, compare appendix I.12 in \cite{BrownGoodearllectures} and chapter V in \cite{Jacobsonliealgebras}.
+Let us record the following basic fact, compare Appendix I.12 in \cite{BrownGoodearllectures} and Chapter V in \cite{Jacobsonliealgebras}.

-\begin{lemma} Let $ A $ be a filtered algebra with a locally bounded below filtration $ (\F^\mu(A))_{\mu \in P} $ with respect to a totally ordered abelian semigroup $ P $.
-Then the following holds. \begin{bnum} \item[a)] If $ P $ is locally well-ordered and the associated graded algebra $ gr_\F(A) $ is left (right) Noetherian then $ A $ is left (right) Noetherian. \item[b)] If $ gr_\F(A) $ is a domain then $ A $ is a domain. \end{bnum} \end{lemma}
+\begin{lemma} Let $ A $ be a filtered algebra with a filtration $ (\F^\mu(A))_{\mu \in P} $ with respect to an abelian semigroup $ P $.
+Then the following holds. \begin{bnum} \item[a)] Suppose $ P $ is well-founded.
+If the associated graded algebra $ gr_\F(A) $ is left (right) Noetherian then $ A $ is left (right) Noetherian. \item[b)] Suppose $P$ is totally ordered and the filtration is locally bounded below.
+If $ gr_\F(A) $ is a domain then $ A $ is a domain. \end{bnum} \end{lemma}

 \begin{proof} $ a) $ We shall consider left ideals only, the proof for right ideals is completely analogous.